| | Field, M., and

 Testing fladry as

-management tool for wolves and coyotes in Michigan.
+a non-lethal management tool for wolves and coyotes in Michigan.

 Human-Wildlife